loftuxab/alfresco-community-loftux/root/modules/google-gadgets/readme.txt

 ======
 You may now use these Web Scripts within iGoogle.
 The XML definitions can be used to register the gadgets with iGoogle, but you will need to modify the server name in the href setting to be your Alfresco server.
-Alternatively, you may use the public Alfresco gadgets listed on iGoogle and use them to set your server address.